Societal collapse: Famine, economic depression, and internal strife

-Around 1210 BC, the New Kingdom of Egypt shipped large amounts of grains to the disintegrating Hittite Empire.
+Around 1210 BC, the New Kingdom of Egypt shipped large amounts of grain to the disintegrating Hittite Empire.
 Thus, there had been a food shortage in Anatolia but not the Nile Valley.
 However, that soon changed.
 Although Egypt managed to deliver a decisive and final defeat to the Sea Peoples at the Battle of Xois, Egypt itself went into steep decline.
 The collapse of all other societies in the Eastern Mediterranean disrupted established trade routes and caused widespread economic depression.
 Government workers became underpaid, which resulted in the first labor strike in recorded history and undermined royal authority.
 There was also political infighting between different factions of government.
 Bad harvest from the reduced flooding at the Nile led to a major famine.
 Food prices rose to eight times their normal values and occasionally even reached twenty-four times.
 Runaway inflation followed.
 Attacks by the Libyans and Nubians made things even worse.
-Throughout the Twentieth Dynasty (∼1187–1064 BC), Egypt devolved from a major power in the Mediterranean to a deeply divided and weakened state, which later came to be ruled by the Libyans and the Nubians.
+Throughout the Twentieth Dynasty (~1187–1064 BC), Egypt devolved from a major power in the Mediterranean to a deeply divided and weakened state, which later came to be ruled by the Libyans and the Nubians.

 Between 481 BC and 221 BC, the Period of the Warring States in China ended by King Zheng of the Qin dynasty succeeding in defeating six competing factions and thus becoming the first Chinese emperor, titled Qin Shi Huang.
 A ruthless but efficient ruler, he raised a disciplined and professional army and introduced a significant number of reforms, such as unifying the language and creating a single currency and system of measurement.
 In addition, he funded dam constructions and began building the first segment of what was to become the Great Wall of China to defend his realm against northern nomads.
 Nevertheless, internal feuds and rebellions made his empire fall apart after his death in 210 B.C.